cocos/cocos-docs/en/editor/publish/build-guide.md

 ### How to decompress UUIDs

-In **release** mode, the packaged resource JSON file and the `UUID` in `config.json` are compressed and need to be unzipped to find the corresponding resources in the original project.
+In **release** mode, the packaged asset JSON file and the `UUID` in `config.json` are compressed and need to be unzipped to find the corresponding assets in the original project.
 There are some built-in tools and methods in the build process.
 On the global variable Build, directly click **Developer -> Build DevTools** in the main menu, the original `UUID` can be queried in the console by entering the following command:

 ```js
 Build.Utils.decompressUuid('425o80X19KipOK7J1f5hsN');